-Meet Our Resident Artist for Feb.
-'17: Dawn Okoro
+Meet February's URL Resident Artist: Dawn Okoro

 At the February #bossbabesATX meet, framing our consistent, affirmative refrain ("Stop!
 You are smart.
 You are strong.
 You are independent.
 Carry on!") printed across specially made posters was a black woman posed in heels and hoops, a figure created by Dawn Okoro, an evocative painter and our first-ever resident artist.

 The black female figure (taken from Okoro's piece "Embrace the Power," featured above) and her proximity to a message of power are constants throughout Okoro’s entire body of work — in part because her subjects are posed incredibly powerfully, and in part because of the way Okoro has taken control of, and made her own, the homogenous, imposed aesthetic of fashion photography.

 When she first started incorporating fashion photography into her work, Okoro would recreate the images that inspired her by painting the white models black.

 Now, she controls her own imagery from the top to bottom, taking her own photographs of black models, rendering them in paint and full color, and redefining the “aspiration” she believes fashion photography sells.

 It’s that aspect of her work that makes it feel incredibly current and relevant at a time when women as a group are taking a larger role in the shape of their own narrative.

 This year, she'll expand on her constant themes of power, pop culture, and fashion imagery using video, a medium that will allow her to play with both movement and sound, in addition to the visual.